Where do I get a library card?

 The library has computers with access to the Internet.
 Priority is given to students doing class related research.
 Computers in both the library and the Learning Commons have the entire Microsoft Office Suite: Word, PowerPoint, Excel, Access and Publisher.

 How do I print?

-The Library and the Computer Commons use a pay-for printing system with a cost of 10¢ per printed page.
+The Library and Learning Commons use a pay-for printing system with a cost of 10¢ per printed page.
 You pay for prints by adding money to your account using your Cub Card and then logging in at the print station.
-A coin-op printer is also available in the library.
+Coin-op printers are also available in the library.